jaunerc/TravelingSalesmanPy/README.md

 ---
 As you can see the growth of this function is immense.
 As an example, let's take 15 cities.
 If all directions between two cities are symmetric the number of different paths is (15 - 1)! / 2 or 43'589'145'600.

-But 15 cities aren't enough for an ambitious salesman.
-So we need more cities!
+But 15 is still a small number.
 For the next example we take 100.
 Which results in (100 - 1)! / 2.
 The calculator of google search says the result is approximately 4.666311e+155.
 >Or 4.666311e * 10^155 = 4.666311e * 100'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000'000

 ## Solving the problem